nid324/netflix_SQL_project/README.md

         UNNEST(STRING_TO_ARRAY(show_cast, ',')) AS actor1,
         UNNEST(STRING_TO_ARRAY(show_cast, ',')) AS actor2
     FROM netflix
-    WHERE show_cast IS NOT NULL
+    WHERE casts IS NOT NULL
 )
 SELECT
     actor1,